Pinconning cheese

 Pinconning cheese is an aged semi-hard whole cow's milk, Colby-style cheese named after Pinconning, Michigan.
-It is made and distributed by Pinconning Cheese Company and Wilson's (Horn) Cheese Shoppe in Pinconning, Michigan.
+It is made and distributed by a number of different companies including Pinconning Cheese Company and Wilson's (Horn) Cheese Shoppe in Pinconning, Michigan, and Williams Cheese in nearby Linwood, Michigan.

 It is available as cheese curds and in mild or aged many years, to sharpness levels of medium mild, medium sharp, sharp, extra sharp, and super sharp (10 plus years old).
 Its hardness and texture change, and sharpness increases with aging.
 Pinconning cheese's flavor and texture are rich, creamy, and open.
 It is an unusual and different experience from eating traditional Colby cheese.
 It is often used as a replacement for Cheddar and Colby in dishes such as macaroni and soufflés."